tranhelen/tranhelen/_posts/2016-10-03-youvegraduated2.md

 layout: post
 redirect_from:
 - "/ive-graduated-now-what-2"
+twitter_desc: Part 2 of 4 pieces about the graduation process for designers looking to start in the industry.
+twitter_image: 56-00card.jpg
 ---

 *This is part two of four in my graduation series which I started last week.
 If you haven't already, <a href="http://helentran.com/youve-graduated-1">read the first one before continuing onwards.</a>*